 Interest rate risk is the risk that the value of a financial instrument will fluctuate due to changes in market interest rates.
-The Fund manages this risk by regularly re-evaluating the yield, duration and modified duration on given financial instruments.
+This risk is managed by regularly re-evaluating the yield, duration and modified duration of given financial instruments.